lukaskonietzka/bikefitting/README.md

 5. Create a superuser with: _python manage.py createsuperuser_ to get full access to all pages
 3. Type _python manage.py runserver_ to start the developer server
 4. Click on the localhost link.
-5. Now you can use the App
-6. To manage the database type _/admin_ into the url-path.
+5. To manage the database type _/admin_ into the url-path.

 >__Important__: If you use the App in a running system, set the debug mode to _False_.